nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Constraints:
 * `name` can contain any alphanumeric character or whitespace.
-* `name` can contain hyphens, commas and apostrophes.
+* `name` can contain hyphens, commas, and apostrophes.
 * `name` can be 1 to 300 characters long.

 Duplicate handling: